StephenChips/stephenchips.github.io/_drafts/2023-02-17-SwiftUI：Gesture.markdown

 }
 ```

 If all gestures are triggered, `gestureThree` will performs first, followed by `gestureInSubView`, followed by `gestureOne`, then `gestureTwo` at last. (to be confirmed).
-But in practise, it is very rare to adds more than two gestures onto a view, and it will be very unlikely to successfully trigger four events at a time.
-Mostly only the highest-priority-gesture will runs, leaving others no response.
+In practise, it is very rare to add more than two gestures to a view, and it will be very unlikely to successfully trigger all these four gestures.
+Mostly only the gesture with highest priority runs, and others will not response.

 Why? because for a chained gesture on a view, after it finishes, it will consume the touch events it received.
-As the result, the next gesture will not be performed because it cannot get those events and hence cannot reach the triggering requirement.
-Let's make another little example to shows this.
+As the result, the next gesture will not be performed because it cannot get the events.
+Let's make another little example.
 In this example, there is a `gestureDoubleTap` and a `gestureSingleTap`, and we will rearrange in different ways to demostrate the idea above.
 First lets define these gestures in a dummy view `DemoView`:

 ```swift
 struct DemoView: View {